jcval94/InsideForest/README.md

-# Pyctogram
+# InsideForest

-Pyctogram provides a comprehensive AI solution for identifying and describing categories within your data, allowing you to gain valuable insights and make data-driven decisions.
+InsideForest provides a comprehensive AI solution for identifying and describing categories within your data, allowing you to gain valuable insights and make data-driven decisions.

 Whether you're working with customer data, sales figures, or any other type of information, our library can help you better understand your data and make informed decisions.